2024 Solar Incentives Guide for Patterson, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or cash back after a purchase, are usually applied before any solar tax credits are calculated.
-These rebates can be given by your local utility company, by your county or by your state.
+- Rebates: Rebates, or partial refunds after a purchase, are usually applied prior to any solar tax credits being calculated.
+Solar rebates can be given by your local utility company, by your state or by your county.

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a certain percentage of the money you spend installing solar panels.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

 The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The Clean Energy Credit runs until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-This amount will then decrease slightly each year until the current program ends.
-Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.
+The new Clean Energy Credit extends until 2035.
+You are now eligible for a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
+The total credit will then be decreased by a few percentage points every year until its expiration.
+The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.

 State & Local Solar Incentives